my-pwa-apps/Blah/DEBUG_ISSUES.md

 ## 1. Fixing Database Policies

-The application is experiencing infinite recursion in the participants policy.
+The application is experiencing infinite recursion in both the participants and messages policies.
 Follow these steps:

 1. **Manual Fix via Supabase Dashboard:**
    - Go to the [Supabase Dashboard](https://app.supabase.com/)